Godot: How to create sprite sheets the easy way

 - Download it

-After doing that, the plugin is still inactive.
+After installation, the plugin is still inactive.
 Press the Plugins... button in the AssetLib to open the project settings.
 There you can enable the TexturePacker Importer:

 Import sprite sheets in Godot

 As soon as you enable the TexturePacker Importer plugin, *.tpsheet files are automatically imported and the corresponding sprite sheet images are split.
-For each sprite an AtlasTexture resource is generated, they can be found in a new folder with .sprites suffix:
+For each sprite, an AtlasTexture resource is generated.
+These can be found in a new folder with the .sprites suffix:

-(If you've started with an empty project: Create a Node2D as root node for the scene first)
+(If you started with an empty project, create a Node2D as the root node for the scene first.)

 Create an animation